StavSteven/us_car_accidents/README.md

 Checkbox Filters: Simple UI for narrowing down data by time period.
 Weather Condition Table: Uses plain language and colour-coded cells to highlight trends.

+### Hidaia's

+### Dashboard Pages and Content

+The project dashboard includes multiple visual components created by the team to analyse accident severity from different perspectives.
+These include:

+**Accident Severity Distribution**
+Visuals showing the overall distribution of accident severity levels.

+**Severity by Junction Presence**
+Bar charts comparing average accident severity at junctions versus non-junction locations.

+**Time-Based Analysis**
+Visuals showing accident counts by hour of the day.
+Comparisons between day and night accidents.

+**Weather and Time Interaction**
+Charts illustrating how accident frequency varies by weather conditions and time of day.

+**Geographical and Influencer Analysis (Dashboard)**

+-   Interactive Power BI dashboard including:
+-   Filters for year and time
+-   Tables summarising accident metrics
+-   Key influencer visuals
+-   Map showing accident severity by state

+**Dashboard Planning and Iteration**
+The dashboard design evolved during the project.
+Initial plans focused on basic charts, but were later refined to include interactive elements such as filters, maps, and key influencer visuals.
+These changes were made to improve clarity and allow deeper exploration of the data as new insights emerged.

+---

+**Communication of Data Insights**
+For non-technical audiences, insights were communicated using clear visuals, summaries, and interactive dashboards without requiring statistical knowledge.
+For technical audiences, detailed charts, statistical results, and breakdowns by variables such as time, weather, and junction presence were provided to support deeper analysis.

+---

+**Dashboard Design for Different Audiences**
+The dashboard was designed to simplify complex accident data by using:
+Clear titles and labels
+Visual comparisons instead of raw tables
+Interactive filters to customise views

+This approach ensures accessibility for non-technical users while still supporting detailed analysis for technical users.

 ## Main Data Analysis Libraries

 ### 📦 Project Dependencies